Programs & Events

 +++

 On Friday, June 26 at 7 pm, we’ll kick off the program with a special Family Movie Night screening of A Night at the Museum.
+Natural history exhibits come alive after the museum closes for the night because of an ancient curse. (details & trailer)

 +++